lowRISC/opentitan/doc/rm/markdown_usage_style.md

 An online editor for wavejson can be found on the [WaveDrom](https://wavedrom.com/) website.
 The processor built in to `docgen` should produce the identical output, but has one extension that `cdata` may be used in place of `data` to allow labeling all bit positions not just the `2345` ones.

+### Text Format

+Where possible, please restrict markdown text to the ASCII character set to avoid downstream tool issues.
+Unicode may be used when referring to proper names.

 ### Comments